codeceptjs/CodeceptJS/docs/helpers/Protractor.md

 -   `url` - base url of website to be tested
 -   `browser` - browser in which perform testing
 -   `angular` (optional, default: true): disable this option to run tests for non-Angular applications.
 -   `driver` - which protractor driver to use (local, direct, session, hosted, sauce, browserstack).
 By default set to 'hosted' which requires selenium server to be started.
+To use 'direct', you must also add Protractor directive `"directConnect": true` to the config.
 -   `restart` (optional, default: true) - restart browser between tests.
 -   `smartWait`: (optional) **enables [SmartWait](http://codecept.io/acceptance/#smartwait)**; wait for additional milliseconds for element to appear.
 Enable for 5 secs: "smartWait": 5000
 -   `disableScreenshots` (optional, default: false)  - don't save screenshot on failure